Algebraic diagrammatic construction (ADC)#

 dyson_orb = myadc.compute_dyson_mo()

-The adc module allows to perform the analysis of the ADC(n) eigenvectors, that can be useful for characterizing the nature of electronic transitions.
-When compute_properties is set to True, this analysis will also display the largest contributions to the spectroscopic factors.
-The analysis of the ADC(n) eigenvectors and spectroscopic factors can be invoked using the analyze() function:
+The adc module allows to analyze the ADC(n) eigenvectors for characterizing the nature of electronic transitions.
+When compute_properties = True is set, this analysis will also display the largest contributions to the spectroscopic factors (IP, EA) or amplitudes (EE) for singly excited states.
+The analysis of ADC(n) eigenvectors and spectroscopic factors can be invoked using the analyze() function:

 myadc.kernel(nroots = 3)